-I'm putting my vacant home up for sale, after many years and some impressive appreciation in value.
-I moved out and paid a $3,000 fee to a professional home stager to help make the house look like a designer showroom and attract buyers.
+I'm putting my home up for sale, after many years and some impressive appreciation in value.
+I moved out and paid a $3,000 fee to a professional home stager, so as to help make the house look like a designer showroom and attract buyers.
 The fee included renting and placing new furniture in the home, redecorating the windows, and adding various decorative items and props such as pillows, artwork, champagne glasses in the bedroom, and indoor plants.

-The answer to your question is “yes.”
-Any advertising and advertising-related costs you, the homeowner, incur to sell your home will reduce any capital gains taxes you'll have to pay on the profit earned from the sale.
+The basic answer to your question is “yes.”
+The home staging costs you, the homeowner, incur in order to sell your home will reduce any capital gains taxes you'll have to pay on the profit earned from the sale.

 First, most home staging costs qualify as advertising expenses to sell your home.
-What constitutes advertising for home sale purposes is fairly broadly construed by the IRS.
+What constitutes advertising for home sale purposes is fairly broadly construed by the Internal Revenue Service (IRS).
 It certainly includes the fee you pay to a professional home stager to dress up your home and make it look as attractive as possible to potential buyers.
-You deduct such fees from the proceeds from the sale (and thereby lower your potential capital gains tax obligation) along with other deductible sales expenses such as real estate broker’s commissions, legal fees, and other sales-related fees and costs.
-Be sure to keep your receipt from the home stager.

 When it comes time to compute your tax obligation, you will subtract such fees from the sale proceeds along with other sales expenses, such as the real estate broker’s commission, legal fees, and other sales-related fees and costs.
 Such subtraction reduces the amount of taxable profit you earn from the sale.